liyunsheng13/micronet/README.md

 ## Evaluate MicroNet on ImageNet

 Download the pretrained MicroNet M0-M3 with the link above.
 The scripts used for evaluation can be found [here](script).
-For example, if you want to test MicroNet-M3, you can use the following commands.
+For example, if you want to test MicroNet-M3, you can use the following command.

 ```
 sh scripts/eval_micronet_m3.sh /path/to/imagenet /path/to/output /path/to/pretrained_model